subsquid/docs/docs/tutorials/parquet-file-store.md

 The indexer should be able to catch up with the Ethereum blockchain, and **reach the chain's head in a very short time**.

 :::info
 Bear in mind that this may vary a lot, depending on the Ethereum node used ([Ankr public node](https://rpc.ankr.com/eth) in our case) and on your hardware, as well as the connection, or physical distance from the Ethereum node.
 It took ~45 minutes while testing for this article.
-A test on a connection with a much higher latency and the same configuration finished indexing in 5 hours.
+A test on a connection with a much higher latency and the same configuration finished indexing in 5 hours (figures out of date).
 :::

 The process will generate a series of sub-folders in the `data` folder, labelled after the block ranges where the data is coming from, and in each one of these folders there should be one `*.parquet` file for each of the *tables* we defined.